Agricultural Exemption -

 Also, realize the landowner does not have to own the bees.
 You may lease the

-property to a beekeeper.
+bees from a beekeeper.
 Again, keep accurate and complete records.
 The wording

 of the law states "the use of land to raise or keep bees for pollination or for